You are currently viewing What are Tax Audits?

 c) A mix of desk and field tax audits

 Part of the tax audits are conducted done in the taxpayer’s premises while part is conducted in the tax authority’s offices.
-These types of tax audits rely on the information already provided by the taxpayer to the tax authority and what the taxpayer has on their premises.
+These types of tax audit rely on the information already provided by the taxpayer to the tax authority and what the taxpayer has on their premises.

 During these types of tax audits, there is an in-depth examination of the taxpayer’s tax records and books of accounts.
-These tax audits allow for in-depth analysis and inspection of taxpayers records and books of accounts.
+These tax audits allow for in-depth analysis and inspection of taxpayers’ records and books of accounts.

 Of the three types of tax audits, a mix of desk and field audits is the one widely used.
 This is because the exercise avails the officers the opportunity to go beyond mere examination of records and books of account.

 The officers are also required to report to their work stations every day.
-The officers may not have access to some of the information while in the field for example access the tax authority’s electronic systems.
+The officers may not have access to some of the information while in the field, for example, access the tax authority’s electronic systems.

 Depth of tax audits